War on Zebra Mussels: meet the tiny shellfish trying to overtake your water supply

 As part of Non-Native Invasive Species Week, Bristol Water is sharing some insight into the bizarre challenges associated with cleaning your water.

 Rob Luckwell, Water Quality Scientist at Bristol Water, said: “They might look small and innocent, but these little invasive species are a constant battle.
-They cling to the intake pipe at Purton Water Treatment Works and each female mussel is capable of producing up to 1 million larvae in a spawning season!
+They cling to the raw water intake pipe at Purton Water Treatment Works and each female mussel is capable of producing up to 1 million larvae in a spawning season!
+If we don’t stop them they can cause blockages which overtime could impact our ability to get the water into the treatment works.
 That’s scary, given the works supplies over 400 thousand homes with water.

-Zebra mussels are problematic for nature as well as the city’s water supply, they harm other species as they attach themselves to whatever they can, including the highly engaged native fresh water mussel species.
+Zebra mussels are problematic for nature as well as the city’s water supply, they harm other species as they attach themselves to whatever they can, including the highly endangered native freshwater mussel species.

 As part of the week, Bristol Water is supporting the Check Clean Dry biosecurity method, a simple checklist for anyone who enters the regions waterways: